lenra-io/dofigen/README.md

 ### Healthcheck

-The Docker image healthcheck definition.
+The Docker image's healthcheck definition.
 It defines when the container is not healthy :

 | Field            | Type             | Description                   |
 |------------------|------------------|-------------------------------|